 The Suzhou-Shanghai Field School is a three-week intensive program for undergraduate students of various disciplinary backgrounds.

-6 credit points of Asian Studies.
+Participants are eligible for 6 Asian Studies credit points.
 No prerequisite for entry – any undergraduate student who has room for an Arts elective can apply.

 Classes will be instructed in English, and no previous knowledge of Chinese language is required.

-New Colombo Plan Grant A$3000 to successful applicants (intended to support students, but not necessarily cover all costs).
+New Colombo Plan Grant of AUD$3000 will be awarded to successful applicants (intended to support students, but not necessarily cover all costs).
 OS-HELP loans may be available to eligible students

 Fifteen eligible students will be awarded the New Colombo Plan scholarships.
 A further five places will be available for self-funded students.

-A 2000-word research report on a topic relevant to the program, to be agreed with the Field School convenor.
+Participation in program site visits and lecture; short oral presentation during the trip; plus a 2000-word research report on a topic relevant to the program, agreed with the field school convenor.

 You need to

 The third CSC Field School should be held in July 2019, dates to be confirmed.

 Forming linkages between Australian and Chinese students, researchers and scientists